carsdotcom/ignitionjs/README.md

                 // First tier

                 // Include an empty object for any tier for which you do not
                 // want to provide any additional configuration.
+Defaults will
-                // Defaults will be applied.
+                // be applied.

                 {},

                 // Second tier

                 {
                     // As shown in the above example, you can define as many
                     // aliases for any given tier as you need...

                     aliases: [ 'base', 'first' ],

-                    // You can provide an option predicate function for
+                    // You can provide an optional predicate function for
                     // validating all source registration attempts.
 If you
                     // don't provide a validation function, any string value
                     // will be accepted.

                     validation: function (subject) { return /^\/vendor\/js\//.test(subject); }

                 }